Nyssa, Black Gum or Tupelo: Planting and Care

 Where to Plant It?

 With excellent hardiness, the Nyssa or black tupelo can withstand winter temperatures as low as -25 to -30°C, making it suitable for planting in the coldest regions of our country.
-Native to humid zones and woods, it may be less comfortable in overly dry Mediterranean regions, though it can tolerate short periods of summer drought.
-In gardens in southern France, plant it in a sheltered, partially shaded spot with waterlogged soil.
-It’s perfect for brightening up cool areas of the garden.
+Native to humid zones and woodlands, it may be less comfortable in the overly dry Mediterranean regions, although it can tolerate a short period of summer drought.
+In gardens in the south of France, plant it in a sheltered, partially shaded spot with waterlogged soil.
+It is perfect for brightening up cool areas of the garden.

 It is quite demanding when it comes to soil.
 Plant it in preferably acidophilous soil, which will enhance the colour of its leaves.
-It requires moist soil year-round, even very wet, as long as it is well-drained in winter and fertile.
-Place it in full sun or lightly shaded areas.
+It requires moist soil year-round, even very wet, provided it is well-drained in winter and fertile.
+Place it in full sun or a lightly shaded area.
 It tolerates wind well.

-This tree does not transplant well, so carefully consider its location before planting.
-To fully appreciate its remarkable autumn foliage, reserve it a spacious, open spot in the garden.
-It is known to be quite sensitive to urban pollution, and its deep taproot needs ample space to accommodate its vigorous growth.
-Opt for a rural setting in a wild-style garden or a semi-urban area where it will thrive—it’s not ideal for city gardens.
+This tree does not transplant well at all; so, carefully consider its location before planting.
+To fully appreciate its remarkable autumn foliage, reserve it a well-exposed spot in the garden.
+It is known to be quite sensitive to urban pollution, and its deep taproot requires space commensurate with its vigorous growth.
+Opt for planting in a rural setting in a wild-style garden or a peri-urban area where it will thrive—it is not a good candidate for city gardens.

-Nyssa sylvatica is best grown as an ornamental tree in isolation on a large short grass meadow or incorporated into a mixed border.
-It will look magnificent beside a water feature, where its reflection can shimmer.
+Nyssa sylvatica will be cultivated as an ornamental tree, either as a standalone feature on a vast short grass meadow or integrated into a flower bed.
+It will look magnificent beside a water feature, where it can reflect beautifully.

-In medium-sized gardens, opt for more compact cultivars like the Black Gum ‘Autumn Cascades’, which is narrow enough to enhance a bush cluster or line a small pathway.
+In a medium-sized garden, opt for smaller cultivars than the standard type, such as the Black Gum ‘Autumn Cascades’, which is narrow enough to enhance a bush cluster or a small pathway.

 Nyssa, black gum, tupelo, planting and care, Nyssa sylvatica